awsdocs/amazon-aurora-user-guide/doc_source/CHAP_SettingUp_Aurora.md

 To verify the sign\-in link for IAM users for your account, open the IAM console and check under **AWS Account Alias** on the dashboard\.

+You can also create access keys for your AWS account\.
+These access keys can be used to access AWS through the AWS Command Line Interface \(AWS CLI\) or through the Amazon RDS API\.
+For more information, see [Programmatic access](https://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html), [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/installing.html), and the *[Amazon RDS API reference\.](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/Welcome.html)*

 ## Determine requirements<a name="CHAP_SettingUp_Aurora.Requirements"></a>

 The basic building block of Aurora is the DB cluster\.
 One or more DB instances can belong to a DB cluster\.
-A DB cluster provides a network address called the **Cluster Endpoint**\.
+A DB cluster provides a network address called the *cluster endpoint*\.
 Your applications connect to the cluster endpoint exposed by the DB cluster whenever they need to access the databases created in that DB cluster\.
 The information you specify when you create the DB cluster controls configuration elements such as memory, database engine and version, network configuration, security, and maintenance periods\.

-You must know your DB cluster and network needs before you create a security group and before you create a DB cluster\.
-For example, you must know the following:
+Before you create a DB cluster and a security group, you must know your DB cluster and network needs\.
+Here are some important things to consider:
-+ What are the memory and processor requirements for your application or service?
++ **Resource requirements **– What are the memory and processor requirements for your application or service?
 You will use these settings when you determine what DB instance class you will use when you create your DB cluster\.
 For specifications about DB instance classes, see [DB instance classes](Concepts.DBInstanceClass.md)\.
-+ Your DB cluster is in a virtual private cloud \(VPC\)\.
++ **VPC, subnet, and security group – **Your DB cluster will be in a virtual private cloud \(VPC\)\.
 Security group rules must be configured to connect to a DB cluster\.
 The following list describes the rules for each VPC option:
-  + **Default VPC** — If your AWS account has a default VPC in the region, that VPC is configured to support DB clusters\.
+  + **Default VPC** — If your AWS account has a default VPC in the AWS Region, that VPC is configured to support DB clusters\.
 If you specify the default VPC when you create the DB cluster:
-    + You must create a **VPC security group** that authorizes connections from the application or service to the Aurora DB cluster with the database\.
-Note that you must use the [Amazon EC2 API](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/Welcome.html) or the **Security Group** option on the VPC Console to create VPC security groups\.
+    + Make sure to create a *VPC security group* that authorizes connections from the application or service to the Aurora DB cluster\.
+Use the **Security Group** option on the VPC console or the AWS CLI to create VPC security groups\.
 For information, see [Step 4: Create a VPC security group](USER_VPC.WorkingWithRDSInstanceinaVPC.md#USER_VPC.CreateVPCSecurityGroup)\.
     + You must specify the default DB subnet group\.
-If this is the first DB cluster you have created in the region, Amazon RDS will create the default DB subnet group when it creates the DB cluster\.
+If this is the first DB cluster you have created in the AWS Region, Amazon RDS will create the default DB subnet group when it creates the DB cluster\.
   + **User\-defined VPC** — If you want to specify a user\-defined VPC when you create a DB cluster:
-    + You must create a **VPC security group** that authorizes connections from the application or service to the Aurora DB cluster with the database\.
-Note that you must use the [Amazon EC2 API](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/Welcome.html) or the **Security Group** option on the VPC Console to create VPC security groups\.
-For information, see [Step 4: Create a VPC security group](USER_VPC.WorkingWithRDSInstanceinaVPC.md#USER_VPC.CreateVPCSecurityGroup)\.\.
+    + Make sure to create a *VPC security group* that authorizes connections from the application or service to the Aurora DB cluster\.
+Use the **Security Group** option on the VPC console or the AWS CLI to create VPC security groups\.
+For information, see [Step 4: Create a VPC security group](USER_VPC.WorkingWithRDSInstanceinaVPC.md#USER_VPC.CreateVPCSecurityGroup)\.
     + The VPC must meet certain requirements in order to host DB clusters, such as having at least two subnets, each in a separate availability zone\.
 For information, see [Amazon Virtual Private Cloud VPCs and Amazon Aurora](USER_VPC.md)\.
     + You must specify a DB subnet group that defines which subnets in that VPC can be used by the DB cluster\.
 For information, see the DB Subnet Group section in [Working with a DB instance in a VPC](USER_VPC.WorkingWithRDSInstanceinaVPC.md#Overview.RDSVPC.Create)\.
-+ Do you need failover support?
++ **High availability: **Do you need failover support?
 On Aurora, a Multi\-AZ deployment creates a primary instance and Aurora Replicas\.
 You can configure the primary instance and Aurora Replicas to be in different Availability Zones for failover support\.
 We recommend Multi\-AZ deployments for production workloads to maintain high availability\.
 For development and test purposes, you can use a non\-Multi\-AZ deployment\.
 For more information, see [High availability for Amazon Aurora](Concepts.AuroraHighAvailability.md)\.
-+ Does your AWS account have policies that grant the permissions needed to perform Amazon RDS operations?
++ **IAM policies: **Does your AWS account have policies that grant the permissions needed to perform Amazon RDS operations?
 If you are connecting to AWS using IAM credentials, your IAM account must have IAM policies that grant the permissions required to perform Amazon RDS operations\.
 For more information, see [Identity and access management in Amazon Aurora](UsingWithRDS.IAM.md)\.
-+ What TCP/IP port will your database be listening on?
-The firewall at some companies may block connections to the default port for your database engine\.
++ **Open ports: **What TCP/IP port will your database be listening on?
+The firewall at some companies might block connections to the default port for your database engine\.
 If your company firewall blocks the default port, choose another port for the new DB cluster\.
 Note that once you create a DB cluster that listens on a port you specify, you can change the port by modifying the DB cluster\.
-+ What region do you want your database in?
++ **AWS Region: **What AWS Region do you want your database in?
 Having the database close in proximity to the application or web service could reduce network latency\.
+For more information, see [ Regions and Availability Zones ](Concepts.RegionsAndAvailabilityZones.md)\.

 Once you have the information you need to create the security group and the DB cluster, continue to the next step\.

 ## Provide access to the DB cluster in the VPC by creating a security group<a name="CHAP_SettingUp_Aurora.SecurityGroup"></a>

-Your DB cluster will most likely be created in a VPC\.
+Your DB cluster will be created in a VPC\.
 Security groups provide access to the DB cluster in the VPC\.
 They act as a firewall for the associated DB cluster, controlling both inbound and outbound traffic at the cluster level\.
 DB clusters are created by default with a firewall and a default security group that prevents access to the DB cluster\.
 You must therefore add rules to a security group that enable you to connect to your DB cluster\.
 Use the network and configuration information you determined in the previous step to create rules to allow access to your DB cluster\.

-The security group you need to create is a *VPC security group*, unless you have a legacy DB cluster not in a VPC that requires a* DB security group*\.
-If you created your AWS account after March 2013, chances are very good that you have a default VPC, and your DB cluster will be created in that VPC\.
-DB clusters in a VPC require that you add rules to a VPC security group to allow access to the cluster\.

-For example, if you have an application that will access a database on your DB cluster in a VPC, you must add a Custom TCP rule that specifies the port range and IP addresses that application will use to access the database\.
+For example, if you have an application that will access a database on your DB cluster in a VPC, you must add a custom TCP rule that specifies the port range and IP addresses that application will use to access the database\.
 If you have an application on an Amazon EC2 cluster, you can use the VPC security group you set up for the Amazon EC2 cluster\.

+For more information about creating a VPC for use with Aurora, see [How to create a VPC for use with Amazon Aurora](Aurora.CreateVPC.md)\.
+For information about common scenarios for accessing a DB instance, see [Scenarios for accessing a DB instance in a VPC](USER_VPC.Scenarios.md)\.

 **To create a VPC security group**

 1. Sign in to the AWS Management Console and open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc](https://console.aws.amazon.com/vpc)\.
+**Note**
+Make sure you are in the VPC console, not the RDS console\.

-1. In the top right corner of the AWS Management Console, select the region in which you want to create the VPC security group and the DB cluster\.
-In the list of Amazon VPC resources for that region, it should show that you have at least one VPC and several Subnets\.
-If it does not, you do not have a default VPC in that region\.
+1. In the top right corner of the AWS Management Console, choose the AWS Region where you want to create your VPC security group and DB cluster\.
+In the list of Amazon VPC resources for that AWS Region, you should see at least one VPC and several subnets\.
+If you don't, you don't have a default VPC in that AWS Region\.

 1. In the navigation pane, choose **Security Groups**\.

 1. Choose **Create security group**\.

+   The **Create security group** page appears\.

-1. On the **Create Security Group** page, type the **Security group name** and **Description**\.
-Select the **VPC** that you want to create your DB cluster in\.
-Choose **Create**\.
+1. In **Basic details**, enter the **Security group name** and **Description**\.
+For **VPC**, choose the VPC that you want to create your DB cluster in\.

-1. Select the VPC security group that you created\.
-The details pane at the bottom of the console window displays the details for the security group, and tabs for working with inbound and outbound rules\.
-Choose the **Inbound Rules** tab\.

-1. On the **Inbound Rules** tab, choose **Edit rules**, and then choose **Add rule**\.
-From the **Type** list, select **Custom TCP Rule**\.
-Type the port value you will use for your DB cluster in **Port Range**, and then type the IP address range \(CIDR value\) from where you will access the cluster, or select a security group name in **Source**\.
+1. In **Inbound rules**, choose **Add rule**\.

+   1. For **Type**, choose **Custom TCP**\.

+   1. For **Port range**, enter the port value to use for your DB cluster\.

+   1. For **Source**, choose a security group name or type the IP address range \(CIDR value\) from where you access the DB cluster\.
+If you choose **My IP**, this allows access to the DB cluster from the IP address detected in your browser\.

-1. If you need to add more IP addresses or different port ranges, choose **Add Rule**\.
+1. If you need to add more IP addresses or different port ranges, choose **Add rule** and enter the information for the rule\.

-1. Choose **Save rules**\.

-1. If necessary, you can use the **Outbound Rules** tab to add rules for outbound traffic\.
+1. \(Optional\) In **Outbound rules**, add rules for outbound traffic\.
+By default, all outbound traffic is allowed\.

+1. Choose **Create security group**\.

-You will use the VPC security group you just created as the security group for your DB cluster when you create it\.
+You can use the VPC security group you just created as the security group for your DB cluster when you create it\.

+**Note**
-Finally, a quick note about VPC subnets: If you use a default VPC, a default subnet group spanning all of the VPC's subnets has already been created for you\.
-When you create a DB cluster, you can select the default VPC and use **default** for the **DB Subnet Group**\.
+If you use a default VPC, a default subnet group spanning all of the VPC's subnets is created for you\.
+When you create a DB cluster, you can select the default VPC and use **default** for **DB Subnet Group**\.

-Once you have completed the setup requirements, you can use your requirements and the security group you created to launch a DB cluster\.
-For information on creating a DB cluster, see the relevant documentation in the following table:

-After setting up, you can create a test Amazon Aurora DB cluster\.
-For instructions, see [Getting started with Amazon Aurora](CHAP_GettingStartedAurora.md)\.
+Once you have completed the setup requirements, you can create a DB cluster using your requirements and security group by following the instructions in [Creating an Amazon Aurora DB cluster](Aurora.CreateInstance.md)\.
+For information about getting started by creating a DB cluster that uses a specific DB engine, see [Getting started with Amazon Aurora](CHAP_GettingStartedAurora.md)\.